Concurrent Sessions VIII | May 1 | 10:00 AM – 11:30 AM

 Ed Frantz worked for the New York State Department of Transportation for over 20 years, including as a Regional Environmental Manager and Adirondack Park and Forest Preserve Manager.
 Prior to that Mr. Frantz worked six years for the NYS Dept of Environmental Conservation as a Wetlands Specialist.
 He currently serves on the board of the NYS Wetlands Forum, is a former Chairman of the NYS Flora Association, a member of the Abstract Review Team for the International Conference on Ecology and Transportation, founding member of the Adirondack Park Invasive Plant Program, a former board member for the NYS Invasive Plant Council, and serves on the National Research Council- Transportation Research Board: Committee on Ecology and Transportation.

-Session 8.4 A
+Session 8.4 (ORIGINALLY SESSION 4.1)

 About the Presentation